 The credit system helps to equalise the credits a student will achieve throughout his or her degree and makes it comparable all across the European Union countries.
 Students studying a course in EU countries can go abroad and obtain a degree that is universally recognised and accepted throughout the EU.
 For example, if you take a joint-degree or study a semester abroad or even an Erasmus study program; your home university will be able to keep track of the number of hours you’ve studied thanks to the “credit transfer” system.
 Paperwork is another thing that’s simplified as it’s easier to estimate the complexity of the class or thesis based on the number of credits offered upon completion.
 This puts all of the students, be they international or local, on the same level.

-When you complete a course or module you will be awarded with ECTS credits.
+When you complete a course or module you will be awarded ECTS credits.
 Every credit point you receive will represent the amount of work you have achieved in that period of time.
-For example completing 1 year of studies will grant you 60 ECTS credits, a 6 year degree in medicine will earn you 360 ECTS credits, etc.
+For example, completing 1 year of studies will grant you 60 ECTS credits, a 6-year degree in medicine will earn you 360 ECTS credits, etc.

 Bear in mind that even though theoretically the credits are representative of the amount of time you’ve invested in a course, many countries have different metrics of measurement for the amount of hours spent studying.
 1 ECTS credit in Milan, Italy is equivalent to 25 hours of study whereas 1 ECTS credit in Romania is equal to 30 study hours.
 One of your 5 ECTS courses might have more work involved than in a 10 ECTS course even if it’s in the same programme in the same university.
 These study hours are only estimates and you may end up spending more time on a course you’re not familiar with than on a course you’re confident in that’s a part of your field of interest.